 Apple released an update for all five operating systems on Tuesday.
 The main innovation under iOS 13.3 is called “Communication Limit” – found in the “Screen Time” section.

-The new "communication limit" feature allows parents to control their children's communication using "screen time".
-The function can therefore restrict contact with other people.
-Parents can limit communication to certain people or completely prevent contact with people who are not in the phone book.
-Actually a pretty useful feature.
-But now it has turned out that the function contains a bug.
+The new "Communication Limit" feature allows parents to control their children's communication using "Screen Time."
+This feature can therefore restrict contact with other people.
+Parents can limit communication to specific people or completely block contact with people not listed in the phone book.
+It's actually a pretty useful feature.
+But it has now been discovered that the feature contains a bug.
 This allows children to bypass the block.
 A new report from the news channel CNBC explains the error.
-If screen time is active with the above-mentioned restriction, the child may not be able to respond to a message from an unknown number.
-A parent would have to save the number in the phone book first.
-But the whole thing can be bypassed if the affected device is connected to an Apple Watch.
+If Screen Time is active with the above-mentioned restriction, the child may not be able to respond to a message from an unknown number.
+A parent would first have to save the number in the phone book.
+But this can be circumvented if the affected device is connected to an Apple Watch.

 Apple confirms error and provides solution

-According to this, a paired Apple Watch is the solution and would allow you to write messages or call the "unknown" number regardless of whether it is blocked.
-Apple has already responded to the CNBC report and confirmed the error.
-A patch is in the works - according to Cupertino.
-At the same time, the company presented a temporary solution.
-According to this, parents can close this gap by forcing the device to synchronize contacts with iCloud.
-This means that anyone who synchronizes their contacts with Google Mail or other services by default is affected by the error.
-Apple's solution is as follows:
+According to the report, a paired Apple Watch is the solution and would allow texting or calling the "unknown" number regardless of whether the number is blocked.
+Apple has already responded to the CNBC report and confirmed the bug.
+A patch is in the works, according to Cupertino.
+At the same time, the company presented a temporary workaround.
+Parents can close this gap by forcing the device to sync contacts with iCloud.
+This means that anyone who syncs their contacts with Gmail or other services by default is affected by the bug.
+Apple's workaround is as follows:

-Open the iOS settings and then navigate to the “Contacts” section.
-Now select “Default Account” and change the setting to “iCloud”.
+Open iOS Settings and navigate to the "Contacts" section.
+Now select "Default Account" and change the setting to "iCloud."

 Apple